engpok/BestCard/BestCardHelp.md

 Best Card never asks for your account login info, and therefore never logs into your financial accounts.

 You enter reward details yourself (time period and value).
-But the app has the types of rewards and benefits entered so you just find it in a menu.
+But the app has the types of rewards and benefits entered so you just find them in a menu.

 ---